akarim78/getting-cleaning-data-project/README.md

 ## Description of the script:
 The run_analysis.R script reads a number of txt files, merge them to create a dataset and then generate a tidy dataset according to the requirements.

+Details about the tidy data is provided in CodeBook.md

 ## Note
 Reshape2 library will be needed.